How we use, share, and protect your personal information

-Research for the Future is an NIHR (National Institute for Health Research) Greater Manchester initiative to encourage people to take part in NHS health research, and to support researchers to recruit.
+Research for the Future is an NIHR CRN (National Institute for Health and Care Research Clinical Research Network) initiative to encourage people to take part in NHS health research and to support researchers to recruit.

-Our ‘Help BEAT’ campaigns invite people living with certain health conditions to register their details to find out about future research opportunities.
+We invite people to register their details to find out about future research opportunities.

-Research for the Future collect, store and processes personal information for the reasons outlined in this privacy notice.
+Research for the Future collects, stores and processes personal information for the reasons outlined in this privacy notice.
 Personal information is information that relates to a living individual who can be identified from that data.

-Research for the Future is hosted at Salford Royal NHS Foundation Trust, part of the Northern Care Alliance NHS Group.
-Salford Royal NHS Foundation Trust is registered with the Information Commissioner’s Office as a Data Controller reference Z5006706, as required by the Data Protection Act 1998 and the Data Protection Bill 2018.
+Research for the Future is hosted at Salford Care Organisation, part of the Northern Care Alliance NHS Foundation Trust.
+Northern Care Alliance NHS Foundation Trust is registered with the Information Commissioner’s Office as required by the Data Protection Act 2018, registration number Z5006706.

 Why do we keep information about you?